nfarring/redisrpc/README.markdown

 License
 -------
-The redisrpc code is distributed under a BSD license.
+This software is available under the GPLv3 or later.
 See the file `LICENSE` for more information.

 Version History
 ---------------
+Version 0.1.0 - February 16, 2012

+* First versioned release.
+* Changed license from BSD to GPL: go freedom!
+* Removed an option to perform client-side run-time type idenfication in Python.

 February 14, 2012

 * Initial release.